brianrojrc/brianrojrc.github.io/index.md

 ## Projects

+**Volatility Surface Forecasting**
+Neural network system for modeling and forecasting volatility surfaces in options markets.
+Handles high-dimensional option data and learns complex surface dynamics across strikes and expirations.

+**Low-Latency Trading Infrastructure**
+High-performance order execution system built in Rust and C++ with microsecond-level latency.
+Designed for processing market data streams and executing strategies in real-time.

 **iOS PAC Bypass Research**
-Researching to bypass PAC in iOS kernel exploitation.
+Security research exploring pointer authentication codes in iOS kernel exploitation.
+Investigating memory safety mechanisms and potential vulnerabilities.

-**Volatility Forecasting**
-Machine learning system for forecasting volatility surfaces in options markets.

-**Low-Latency Trading Infrastructure**
-High-performance trading system built in Rust and C++ for order execution.
+## Goals

+Build machine learning systems that can model and predict complex market dynamics.
+I'm particularly interested in solving problems where data is noisy, regimes shift frequently, and the models themselves influence what they're trying to predict.

+Think of it as building a research lab's worth of innovation with a trading desk's operational constraints.